galvezz/rainbird-neo4j/README.md

-Thin wrapper around the [Neo4j Transactional Cypher HTTP][REST] REST endpoint (specifically `/db/data/transaction/commit`) that adds the ability to perform client side substitutions in queries and returns results in a slightly saner fashion.
+Thin wrapper around the [Neo4j Transactional Cypher HTTP][REST] REST endpoint (specifically `/db/data/transaction/commit`) that adds the ability to perform transactions and client side substitutions in queries.
+It also returns results in a slightly saner fashion than the raw endpoint.

 ## Installation